 The Colorado Music Festival has proudly called Chautauqua Auditorium home for more than 40 years.
 Situated in the foothills of the Rocky Mountains, Chautauqua Auditorium is an acoustically stunning, all-wood venue, which was constructed in 1898 and placed on the National Register of Historic Places in 1978.
 Learn more on the Colorado Chautauqua Association website >

 Chautauqua Auditorium is located within the historic Colorado Chautauqua at 900 Baseline Road in Boulder, Colorado.
 View in Google Maps >

 Ride the FREE Hop 2 Chautauqua Shuttle

-The Hop 2 Chautauqua service picks up at several convenient Boulder locations and drops off on Baseline Rd. at the entrance to Chautauqua.
-For a map, schedule, and other details visit chautauqua.com/HOP.
-Click below for tips on using the Hop 2 Chautauqua shuttle.
+The Hop 2 Chautauqua service picks up at several convenient Boulder locations, drops off on Baseline Rd. at the entrance to Chautauqua, and will return you to your car after the concert.
+Click below for more information.

-- For guests with accessibility needs, the most convenient access is from New Vista High School, where an ADA-compliant vehicle (the Via MV1) picks up guests.
-The Via MV1 drops guests off at the front of Chautauqua Auditorium rather than at the usual drop-off on Baseline Road.
+- For guests with accessibility needs, we suggest parking at New Vista High School where an ADA-compliant vehicle (see photo above) picks up guests.
 This vehicle runs during inbound service only.